kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

     encoding: "utf-8"
 ```

-## Load / save a CSV file from / to a local file system
+## Load/save a CSV file from/to a local file system

 ```yaml
 bikes: